debruine/shinyintro/docs/08_structure.md

 }
 ```

-You might find it useful to break up parts of the server logic for a very big app into separate files like this, but it's more common to keep any code that uses reactive functions inside `server()` in the `app.R` file, and move large chunks of code inside those functions to externally defined functions.
+You might find it useful to break up parts of the server logic for a very big app into separate files like this, but it's more common to keep any code that uses reactive functions inside `server()` in the `app.R` file, and move large sections of code inside those functions to externally defined functions.

 For example, you could define the function `logo_image()` in the external file `scripts/logo.R` like this: